odow/StochOptFormat/README.md

 the above mentioned report, it is possible to evaluate multiple metrics of the resulting policy, such as expected objective values, and various quantiles.

-Be aware not to over-fit the policy to the validation data!

 ## FAQ

 - Q: The policy graph is too complicated.
 I just want a format for linear T-stage stochastic programs.

-  A: The policy graph does take some getting used to.
-But for a T-stage problem, our format requires T subproblems, a list of the state variables, and a sequence of edges.
+  A: For a T-stage problem, our format requires T subproblems, a list of the state variables, and a sequence of edges.
 Of those things, only the list of edges would be superfluous in a purely T-stage format.
 So, for the sake of a list of objects like `{"node": "1", "probability": 1}`, we get a format that trivially extends to infinite horizon problems and problems with a stochastic process that is not stagewise independent.

 - Q: MathOptFormat is too complicated.
 Why can't we use LP or MPS files?